5.00 out of 4 votes

 Retarget on Social

-Given that 85% of mobile shoppers abandon their carts, mobile checkout gets special attention.
-One-tap payment options (Shop Pay, Apple Pay) eliminate the biggest friction point – entering card details on a small screen.
-Responsive design that actually works at checkout (not just on product pages) is non-negotiable.
+With 85% mobile abandonment, mobile checkout needs its own focus.
+One-tap payment options (Shop Pay, Apple Pay, Google Pay) eliminate the main friction: entering card details on a small screen.
+Responsive design and autofill-friendly forms are also essential.

-“Only 3 left in stock” or countdown timers work – but only if they’re real.
-Fake scarcity backfires with experienced online shoppers, and we’ve seen it.
-Genuine low-stock alerts and time-limited offers (flash sales, genuine expiry on coupon codes) create urgency that converts.
+“Only 3 left in stock” and countdown timers work, but only when accurate.
+Fake scarcity backfires with experienced online shoppers, and the trust damage outlasts the temporary lift.
+Genuine low-stock alerts and actually-expiring coupon codes create urgency without burning credibility.

 Do Coupons and Discounts Help Recover Abandoned Carts?

-On the shopper side, this behavior is completely rational.
-If you’ve abandoned a cart because the price felt too high, checking for active coupon codes at Amazon, Walmart, or any of the thousands of stores we track can quickly change the math.
-You might get 10-15% off and complete a purchase you were already planning to make.
+For shoppers, this is just being smart.
+If you’ve abandoned a cart because the total felt high, checking for active codes for Amazon, Walmart, or any of the thousands of retailers tracked on DontPayFull can quickly change the math.
+A 10-15% code on a purchase you were already planning costs you nothing and saves you real money.

-Here’s a real pattern we see in our deal data: cart abandonment peaks and coupon searches peak at the same times.
-During major sales events (Black Friday lead-up, back-to-school, post-holiday), both spike together.
-Shoppers are ready to buy but looking for the best deal before committing.
+The relationship goes both ways.
+Cart abandonment and coupon searches usually peak at the same time.
+During major shopping events and holiday lead-ups, both spike together.
+Shoppers are ready to buy but want confirmation they’re getting a fair deal before committing.

-December consistently has the lowest cart abandonment rates in the year.
-Not coincidentally, it’s also when stores run the most aggressive promotions and coupon codes are most widely distributed.
+December has the lowest cart abandonment rates of any month year-over-year.
+It’s also when stores run the most aggressive promotions and coupon codes are most widely available.
+Active codes are often what finally converts the “waiting to buy” crowd that’s been sitting on the fence for the rest of the year.

-- First-time buyers testing whether they can trust a new store
+- First-time buyers who need extra confidence before trusting a new store

-- Shoppers comparing the same product across two stores
+- Shoppers comparing the same item across multiple sites

 What is a good cart abandonment rate?

-The global average is 70.19%, so anything below that is technically above average.
+The global average is 70.19%, so anything below that is technically a win.
 But “good” depends on your industry and device mix.
-A fashion retailer with heavy mobile traffic should expect higher rates.
-Realistically, most ecommerce merchants target 60-65% or lower.
+A fashion retailer with heavy mobile traffic should expect rates above 80%.
+Most ecommerce merchants target 60-65% or lower as a realistic goal.
+Context matters more than chasing a single benchmark number.

 How do you calculate cart abandonment rate?